DavidFidge/InputHandlers/README.md

 ## Example - Mouse

 Setting up a mouse is almost identical to a keyboard.
-You create a MouseInput object, create a new mouse handler class that inherits from IMouseHandler, implementing the methods, subscribe the handler to MouseInput and call MouseInput.Poll in your game's Update method
+You create a MouseInput object, create a new mouse handler class that inherits from IMouseHandler, implementing the methods, subscribe the handler to MouseInput and call MouseInput.Poll in your game's Update method:

 ```
     public class MyGame